LakshyaTangri/LakshyaTangri/README.md

 Creating levels of projects (from low level to high level view) based on skills from my previous roles and explaining each project from a management and process perspective:

+Projects are based on latest models in Machine learning, LLMs, Blockchain, Defi, etc and are in the sector of Finance, Management and ICTs (Information Communication Tools) Business sector.

 INDEX:

 DATA ANALSYT: ANALYTICAL MODELS